DanieleDidino/dailogy_synthetic_data/README.md

-<h1 align="center">Dailogy - synthetic data</h1>

-<p align="center">A System for Detecting and Improving Dysfunctional Language</p>
+<h1 align="center">Generate Synthetic Data</h1>

 Thank you for your interest in our project.
 Please be aware that this is still a prototype and may contain bugs or unfinished features.

-This repository is part of Dailogy, a project aimed at developing tools to detect dysfunctional and toxic language in chat conversations and provide suggestions to make the language more respectful and inclusive.
+This project aimed at developing tools to detect dysfunctional and toxic language in chat conversations and provide suggestions to make the language more respectful and inclusive.

 ## Table of Contents